Mersenne.ca download mirror

 python3 autoprimenet.py --setup

 Alternatively - Command line options (click to show) Run the below command using the command line options.
 See the -h/--help output above for the full list of available options and the respective default values.
-Users will need to add the option for the respective GIMPS software they are using, so -m/--mlucas for Mlucas, -g/--gpuowl for GpuOwl, --cudalucas for CUDALucas, --mfaktc for mfaktc or --mfakto for mfakto.
-It saves its configuration to a “prime.ini” file by default, so it is only necessary to give these options the first time it is run.
+Users will need to add the option for the respective GIMPS software they are using, so -m/--mlucas for Mlucas, -g/--gpuowl for GpuOwl, --prpll for PRPLL, --cudalucas for CUDALucas, --mfaktc for mfaktc or --mfakto for mfakto.
+If you have more than one worker and are not using PRPLL, add the -D/--dir option for each worker directory.
+It saves its configuration to a β€œprime.ini” file by default, so it is only necessary to give these options the first time it is run.

-python3 autoprimenet.py --timeout 0 --username <PrimeNet User ID> [--hostname <computer name>] [--worktype <work preference>] [--num-workers <num>]
+python3 autoprimenet.py --timeout 0 --username <PrimeNet User ID> [--hostname <computer name>] [--workpref <work preference>] [--num-workers <num>] [--dir <directory>]

 Supported work preferences (click to show) 2 - Trial factoring